The "High Day Sabbath" (Two Sabbaths during Crucifixion week)

 The word “great” in the Greek text is megalh [megalay] which is from megaV [megas] which means “great” be it either in size or in importance.
-This last “great day” was the eighth and final day of the Feast and a Sabbath “Seven days ye shall offer an offering made by fire unto the LORD: on the eighth day shall be an holy convocation unto you; and ye shall offer an offering made by fire unto the LORD: it is a solemn assembly; and ye shall do no servile work therein…Also in the fifteenth day of the seventh month, when ye have gathered in the fruit of the land, ye shall keep a feast unto the LORD seven days: on the first day shall be a sabbath, and on the eighth day shall be a sabbath.”
+This last “great day” was the eighth and final day of the Feast and it is called a Sabbath: “Seven days ye shall offer an offering made by fire unto the LORD: on the eighth day shall be an holy convocation unto you; and ye shall offer an offering made by fire unto the LORD: it is a solemn assembly; and ye shall do no servile work therein…Also in the fifteenth day of the seventh month, when ye have gathered in the fruit of the land, ye shall keep a feast unto the LORD seven days: on the first day shall be a Sabbath, and on the eighth day shall be a Sabbath.”
 (Lev 23:36, 39).

 Even the ancients knew that this high day Sabbath was the first day of Unleavened Bread.
 Claudius Apolinarius (Apollinaris), bishop of Hierapolis, in Phrygia, called it, “the great day of unleavened bread” (Scaff, History of the Christian Church vol.2, p.203).